Tibet Museum (Lhasa): Cultural Arts

 This section is divided into 8 main areas exploring Tibetan culture.
 These include Tibetan-script books, documents and scrolls, the arts of Tibetan theatre, Tibetan musical instruments, Tibetan medicine, Tibetan astronomy and calendar reckoning (including charts), Tibetan sculpture, and thangka painting and arts.
-The exhibited artefacts are protected by the Tibetan Autonomous Region Cultural Relics Protection Organization on account of the uniqueness and cultural value of some of the items.
+The exhibited artefacts are protected by the Tibetan Autonomous Region Cultural Relics Bureau on account of the uniqueness and cultural value of some of the items.
 There are numerous statues of buddhas, bodhisattvas, and figures, masks, rare sutras written on pattra leaves and birch bars, and manuscripts written with gold, silver and coral powder.
 There are many items of Tibetan handicrafts, and invaluable jewellery such as gold, silver and jade items.